HaimengBai/431slides/wrapup/README.md

 5. **Appealing HW Grades**: If you want me to regrade an assignment, review the [Grade Appeal Policy](https://thomaselove.github.io/431syllabus/general-course-policies.html#grade-appeal-policy---wait-until-december) in the Syllabus, and then request a regrade by filling out [this Google Form](https://goo.gl/forms/v5zBIuGnrLkbiuXU2) before noon on Wednesday **2017-12-13**.
 Grades on Assignment 6 will be made available to you as soon as possible.

+6. **Corrections to the Course Notes**
+    - On 2017-12-08 I corrected a small error in Section 30.6, where I had in one place written "relative risk" in the section defining risk difference.

 6. **432**
     - Want to get a leg up on 432?
 I cannot promise I'll have anything ready for you before January 18, I'm afraid.
     - If you want to see a list of potential topics for 432 and some indication of likely emphasis, [click here](https://github.com/THOMASELOVE/431slides/blob/master/class_27/taskafter26.md) and scroll down.
 I've linked a few things there.